-The share of gas in the country's energy mix is expected to remain at similar levels as in the previous year.
 The company will continue to explore opportunities related to purchase and sale of Natural Gas to related parties and other eligible customers.

 3. FINANCIAL RISK MANAGEMENT

 Financial risks' management purposes and policies

 The Company's activities give rise to financial risks, including liquidity Risk.
 The Company's risk management program focuses on minimizing a potential impact on its financial results, which may arise due to the unpredictability of the financial markets and the fluctuation of the cost and sales variables.
 The basic policies of risk management are defined by the Company's Management.
 The procedure followed is presented below: